Therapeutic Yoga of Greater Washington communicates yogic practices and philosophy to people of all ages and abilities

 who share an interest in the field of yoga as a highly effective modality for integrative medicine.

 TYGW exists to provide high quality therapeutic yoga instruction, educational offerings, seminars, workshops and symposia on the subjects of therapeutic yoga and integrative medicine.

-We seek uncommon partners such as medical schools, federal agencies and mental health treatment centers to share the vision that all people who define themselves as a "patient" will
+We seek uncommon partnerships with medical schools, mental health centers non-profit associations and institutions to share the vision that all people who define themselves as a "patient" will

 also identify themselves as a "student."
 To identify with the wholeness